twbs/bootstrap/docs/4.0/components/spinners.md

 ## About

-Bootstrap spinners can be used to show the loading state in your projects.
+Bootstrap "spinners" can be used to show the loading state in your projects.
 They're built only with HTML and CSS, meaning you don't need any JavaScript to create them.
-You will, however, need some JS to toggle their visibility.

-These spinners are very customizable.
-Easily change their appearance, alignment, sizing, and more with our amazing utility classes.
+You will, however, need some custom JavaScript to toggle their visibility.
+They're appearance, alignment, and sizing can be easily customized with our amazing utility classes.

 For accessibility purposes, each loader here includes `Loading...` text within.
 We account for this in our CSS, using a text hiding technique to prevent it from rendering on screen.